 Annotated Bibliographies are created to help researchers and scholars organize and summarize the literature they plan to use in their research pursuits.
-Annotated bibliographies are similar to abstracts and article summaries as they only describe key elements of a particular study or article.
+Annotated bibliographies are similar to abstracts and article summaries as they describe key elements of a particular study or article.
+However, annotated bibliographies differ in that they provide a critique of the summarized literature.
 Annotated bibliographies are also useful when drafting literature reviews.

 Annotated Bibliographies consist of two components, a citation and an annotation.

 The citation should align with the citation practices of your discipline.
 If you need help determining which citation method to use, check out the box below.